typedrat/typedrat.github.io/posts/2018-08-14-what-i-did-on-my-summer-vacation.md

 - [Haddock failures are no longer treated as fatal errors incorrectly.](https://github.com/haskell/cabal/issues/5459)
 - [Commands no longer fail due to selectors that are unambiguous in context but also refer to targets that don't make sense for the command being used.](https://github.com/haskell/cabal/issues/5461)
 - [`new-repl` works correctly outside of projects](https://github.com/haskell/cabal/issues/5425)

+## Still to be done:

+I'm not done working on Cabal, and I have more plans:
+- Several bug fixes are still in the wings in my [project page](https://github.com/haskell/cabal/projects/6).
+- [VCS URLs](https://github.com/haskell/cabal/issues/5522) are a convenience feature that will help a major feature that I didn't write but did work to help land, remote target support, gain higher adoption than with the verbose but complete syntax currently on offer.

 # What I learned from the experience